bennettrosenthal/Bluebird/README.md

 ***Pressing install says "Downloading" but the progress bar doesn't move!***

 Sometimes the downloading framework I used doesn't work for some people.
 I would restart the app and try again.
 If that doesn't work, start the app, then download the latest game files for the selected game elsewhere.
-Place the zip in ~/Downloads/Bluebird Stuff then press Install.
+Place the zip in ~/Downloads/ then press Install.
 It should say "Predownloaded game files found" or something to that effect.

 ***After I press a button, it's stuck at "Looking for Quest"!***